talon-one/TalonOne.cs/docs/ManagementApi.md

 <a name="activateuserbyemail"></a>
 # **ActivateUserByEmail**
-> void ActivateUserByEmail (DeactivateUserRequest body)
+> void ActivateUserByEmail (DeleteUserRequest body)

 Enable user by email address